 Having gone through the annals of The Beautiful Game and exhausted our capacity to watch highlight clips on Youtube, we’ve established the four titans who have set the benchmark in each of these categories throughout the game’s history.
 How does Neuer stack up to them?
 Scroll on to find out!

 Goalkeeping according to Buffon:

-“You need to be a little masochistic to be a goalkeeper,” said the Juventus legend talking to The Guardian about the hazards of his trade.
+“You need to be a little masochistic to be a goalkeeper,” said the Paris Saint-Germain No.1 in an interview with The Guardian about the hazards of his trade.
 “When you play in goal, you know the only certain thing in life is that you will concede goals.
 And you also know that conceding goals is not something that brings you happiness.”